hugheaves/solo-led-control/README.md

 The `led_control.py script provideds command line options to set LED colors and patterns, and these settings can be applied to individual LED's, or all LED's at once.

 ## Resetting LED's
 The "--reset" option is used to reset the LED's to their default system colors (typically red and white).
-To reset LED's, use the "--reset" command line option, followed by the LED that should be reset. (either individual or "all").
+To reset LED's, use the "--reset" command line option, followed by the LED that you would like to reset. (either individual or "all").

 For example, to reset all of the LED's, execute the following command.